School of Visual Art and Design

 An introductory course in the materials and processes of fiber arts.

-Color theory, systems, and applications in visual communications.
+Color theory, systems, and applications in visual art and communications.

 Graduation with Leadership Distinction: GLD: Research